meganhenry/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions :)
+A collection of LeetCode questions :)